- Rebecca Tomasis

 If you represent a company or personal brand, incorporating its logo, colors or tagline can strengthen your professional identity.
 Consistency in branding reinforces familiarity and showcases professionalism.

 For example, a content creator can carry over colors and fonts from their personal website to their LinkedIn banner.
-Similarly, a small business owner can use their own logo along with visuals of their product or service.
+Similarly, a small business owner can use their own logo and visuals of their product or service.

 Learn more: How to design a logo.